robintrayler/collagen_demineralization/manuscript.md

 ## Demineralization {#sec:methods_preparation}

+We treated aliquots of each bio

 We demineralized aliquots of each bioapatite (deer bone, goat and shark dentine) using 0.1M hydrochloric acid at 4°C. We demineralized in 5 minutes increments from 5 to 60 minutes and in 10 minute increments from 70 to 120 minutes.
 For each time step we weighed 2.5 - 3 mg of powdered bioapatite into 1.7 mL micro-centrifuge tubes and added 1 mL of 0.1M HCl.
 The bioapatite was then placed in a 4°C refrigerator for the specified amount of time.
 Five minutes before the specified amount of time, the samples were centrifuged for 5 minutes at 10,000 RPM and promptly rinsed using demonized water. for example, for the 60 minute time step, the samples spent 55 minutes in the refrigerator and the 5 minutes in the centrifuge for a total of 60 minutes in acid.
 After rising the samples were frozen and lyophilized prior to FTIR and stable isotope analysis.

 ## FTIR {#sec:methods_ftir}

+We collected infrared absorbance spectra from 400 to 4000 cm^-1^ for 32 scans at a resolution of 4 cm^-1^ from each aliquot to characterize changes to bulk chemistry.
+In particular,

 We collected infrared absorbance spectra from 4000 to 400 cm^-1^ for 32 scans at a resolution of 4 cm^-1^ from each aliquot to characterize changes to bulk chemistry, and in particular, the loss of phosphate and carbonate functional groups over time.
 We subtracted the background of each spectra by fitting a smoothed spline to several baseline points and smoothed each spectra slightly [@stuart2004] using a custom R script [@rcoreteam2021].
 Several indices have been proposed proposed to characterize the chemical-crystal properties of bone apatite and collagen (@tbl:indices).
 However most of these indices focus on characterizing the